madetech/handbook/benefits/untracked_holiday.md

 Untracked Holiday is not meant as a way to regularly take large portions of time off work e.g. 1 week every month, or 4 months off straight.
 Please see our [Flexible Working](flexible_working.md) as the alternative to Untracked Holiday in those situations.

+## How long are you taking?

+We trust you'll use your best judgement when taking holidays but in case you want some guidance on the kind of notice we expect when you take your holiday:

+* **Less than 1 week**<br>We recommend giving at least 2 weeks notice for a 1 day off and closer to 4 weeks notice for more
+* **Between 1 and 2 weeks**<br>We recommend giving at least 4 weeks notice for this kind of holiday, ideally more.
+* **Greater than 3 weeks**<br>Please try to provide at least three months notice, so we can prepare for your absence.

+If you wish to book holiday outside of these guidelines, please raise this request with a director.

 ## Who approves holiday?

 We want to ensure teams own their holidays and that includes thinking about the commercial impact of taking them.
 To that affect we need to make sure you've done the following before booking holiday: